 - Add in the finely chopped cashews, except for the reserved 6 tablespoons (40 g).
 Pulse a few more times until the cashews are evenly incorporated and the mixture starts to form a ball.

-- Taste a bit of the mixture. if you want it sweeter, add in a little (more) honey.
+- Taste a bit of the mixture.
+If you want it sweeter, add in a little (more) honey.
 If you want the texture to be softer, add in a little bit more orange juice.
-(Keep in mind that the bliss balls will firm up a little more in the fridge.)
+(Keep in mind that the balls will firm up a little more in the fridge.)

 - Dump the reserved cashews onto a plate.
 Roll the fruit and nut mixture into balls.
 You can make the balls any size; I made mine about 1 ½ inches (3.8 cm) in diameter.
 Place the balls onto the plate and roll them around in the cashews until they are evenly coated.
 Store in the refrigerator or freezer, tightly covered.
 Balls will firm up as they chill.
-(See note 5.)
+(See note 6 for storage times.)

 Notes

-- For this recipe, you will need sulfured apricots; these are the bright orange-colored dried apricots that are most commonly available (at least in the US).
+- You will need sulfured apricots; these are the bright orange-colored dried apricots that are most commonly available (at least in the US).
 Sulfured apricots work best in this recipe because they are much softer and more moist than unsulfured apricots.

 - The dates I used were about 2 inches long; if you have smaller dates you can add an additional 1 - 2 dates.
 Or, go by the weighted measure listed in the ingredients section (130 g).

-- I used roasted, salted cashews but you can use any type.
-If your cashews are unsalted you may want to add in a pinch of salt to help enhance the flavors.
+- If your cashews are unsalted you may want to add in a pinch of salt to help enhance the flavors.

-- Also, feel free to buy cashew pieces rather than whole; they are less expensive and it won't matter since you will be blending them into smaller pieces.
+- Feel free to buy cashew pieces rather than whole; they are less expensive and it won't matter since they will be ground up.
 If using mostly pieces, try to use the weight measurement (149 g) instead of volume measurement for better accuracy.

-- The nutrition information below was calculated to include 1 tablespoon honey in the recipe.
+- The nutrition information below was calculated to include 1 tablespoon honey.
 This nutrition information is an estimate provided by an online nutrition calculator, and should not be considered a substitute for professional medical, health, or nutritional advice.
 See our full disclosure policy.

 Nutrition